SansGuidon/bookmarks/README.md

 * [Karen Wickre](https://backchannel.com/working-from-home-is-usually-a-disaster-unless-you-try-this-30f1cce6f5a6) - Working From Home Is Usually a Disaster — Unless You Try This
 * [Gregg Caines](http://caines.ca/blog/2014/01/11/in-defence-of-the-office/) - In Defence of the Office
 * [Jason Fried](https://m.signalvnoise.com/being-tired-isn-t-a-badge-of-honor-fa6d4c8cff4e) - Being tired isn’t a badge of honor
+* [David Mytton](https://blog.serverdensity.com/humanops-server-density/) - How we do HumanOps at Server Density

 ## Remote jobs
 * [Elen Veenpere](https://teleport.org/blog/2015/03/best-sites-for-remote-jobs/) - Best sites for finding your dream remote job